-Breast milk has many benefits for newborns — it is not only rich in nutrients, but it is also a great source of antibodies and hormones that protect newborns from diseases and help them grow strong.
+Breast milk has many benefits for newborns — not only is it rich in nutrients, but it is also a great source of antibodies and hormones that protect newborns from diseases and help them grow strong.

-If a woman with COVID-19 plans to pump her breast milk, she must disinfect her hands and the pump before and after each use.
+If a woman with COVID-19 plans to pump her breast milk, she should disinfect her hands and the pump before and after each use.
 Where possible, someone who does not have the disease should do the actual feeding.

 COVID-19 is a new disease, and there are limited data about how it affects pregnant women, fetuses, newborns, and the future health status of these individuals.